deadpixi/mtm/README.rst

     mtm -t mtm

 will instruct programs to use that terminfo entry.
+You can, of course, replace `mtm` with any of the other above terminal types.

-Using this terminfo entry allows programs to use the full power of mtm's terminal emulation, but it is entirely optional.
+Using these terminfo entries allows programs to use the full power of mtm's terminal emulation, but it is entirely optional.
 A primary design goal of mtm was for it to be completely usable on systems that didn't have the mtm terminfo entry installed.
+By default, mtm advertises itself as the widely-available `screen` terminal type.

 Copyright and License
 =====================

-Copyright 2019 Rob King <jking@deadpixi.com>
+Copyright 2016-2019 Rob King <jking@deadpixi.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by